Residence Hall Policies

 Cooking, Cooking appliances, Cooking spaces, and Reservations

 Indoor cooking is possible in the residence halls outfitted with kitchens.
-Kitchens within the St. Catherine University Apartment Community, St. Martin House, St. John House, St. Aquinas House, The University Villas, St. Magdalene, and St. Dominic House and Holly House Apartments are intended for primary cooking.
-Students living in all facilities but Holly House Apartments are required to have a meal plan.
+Kitchens within the St. Catherine University Apartment Community, St. Martin House, St. John House, St. Aquinas House, The University Villas, St. Magdalene, and St. Dominic House are intended for primary cooking.
+Students living in all facilities are required to have a meal plan.

 Improper use of any kitchen facility will result in a Health and Safety Violation and disciplinary action.

 Only low wattage appliances which do not produce grease, smoke-laden vapors or that have no open elements are permitted in university housing.
 Microwaves and refrigerators are permitted in all other housing areas, as long as it does not exceed six (6) cubic feet.

 Microwaves can also be brought by residents as long as they do not exceed 500 watts in power.